 While browsing the web, you might have noticed that a particular website hogs most of the bandwidth.
 As a result, it takes ages for other tabs to load.
 The same happens when you are downloading any file.
 To effectively manage the speed, there exists some third-party extensions or Download Managers.
-But what if the same could be done without their help.
-That is very much possible, if you are using the Chrome browser.
-You could throttle the network speed in Chrome and assign it a preset upper-speed limit.
+But what if the same could be done without their help?
+That is very much possible if you are using the Chrome browser.
+You could throttle or boost the network speed in Chrome and assign it a preset upper-speed limit.

 Throttle Network Speed in Chrome

 For the said process to work, we will be taking the help of Chrome’s Developer Tools.
 The steps might seem complicated at first.
 So please follow the steps exactly as mentioned.
-And while creating your own network profile, keep a note on the speed you’re entering.
+And while creating your own network profile, keep a note of the speed you’re entering.
 It’s in KBPS and not kbps!
 With that said, here are the instructions to Throttle Network Speed in Chrome.
-On the other hand, try out this guide to Open Websites in Application Mode on Google Chrome.
+On the other hand, try out this guide to open websites in application mode on Google Chrome.

 Creating a New Network Profile